Caleydo/caleydo-doc/3.1/data.md

  * The **containment** of elements (e.g., a perspective can represent a filter and thus only contain a subset of the data)
  * A **grouping** of elements, i.e., it's *stratification* (e.g., a clustering algorithm assigns elements to a shared group)

-Attention: For example, if you'd like to filter and cluster your genes, this would create a new perspective of genes.
+Note: For example, if you'd like to filter and cluster your genes, this would create a new perspective of genes.
 If you would like to stratify your patients into four groups, this would create a new perspective for patients.
 To show your data in a heat map, you need both, the perspectives of genes and patients.

 If you just load a dataset Caleydo automatically creates default perspectives containing all rows or columns for you.